 Some claim that the SLB has stored money in the corpus of the PSF that should benefit public schools, but the claim is unfounded.
-The corpus of the fund has grown due to increased royalties earned from oil and gas on PSF lands.
+The corpus of the fund has grown due to increased royalties earned from oil and gas on

+PSF lands.
 The royalties are PSF mineral rights and as such are dedicated constitutionally to the corpus of the PSF.

 The SLB has not stored money.
-It has acted in accord with the Texas Constitution and its adopted disbursement formula, which permits a distribution of 6 percent of total assets or \$100 million each year, whichever is greater.
+It has acted in accord with the Texas

+Constitution and its adopted disbursement formula, which permits a distribution of 6 percent of total assets or \$100 million each year, whichever is greater.
 The SLB adopted the same disbursement mechanism used by the SBOE because it had been vetted by the Legislature and the voters.

-The SLB should not be bound to a certain transfer amount set by the Legislature.
-A predetermined transfer amount would force the board to divert funds from the PSF, regardless of its fiduciary duty.
+The SLB should not be bound to a maximum transfer amount set by the Legislature.
+A predetermined maximum would pressure the board to divert funds from the PSF, regardless of its fiduciary duty.
 To protect the permanence of the PSF, the SLB's highest priority should be its fiduciary role.
-The SLB, not a one-size-fits-all edict, is better equipped to determine the distribution of available funds based on the market and investment returns.
+The SLB is better equipped to determine the distribution of available funds based on the market and investment returns.